 In addition to state law, a student’s educational record is protected under FERPA, a federal law protecting student confidentiality.
 The student’s educational record consists of assignments, grades, email messages and other information designated by FERPA.
 Under state law and to be in compliance with FERPA, all devices that are used by faculty, staff, administrators and students for educational or clinical purposes, whether owned by the Institute or by the individual, must be encrypted or password protected.

 When a laptop or USB drive is encrypted the contents are translated into an unreadable format.
 When you create and eventually enter your password on an encrypted laptop or USB drive you are able to read the contents of the device.
+Password protection on its own does not translated and encrypt the contents of a device.

-Yes, most definitely.
-If one of your personally owned devices is lost or stolen, the information on this device cannot be accessed if it is encrypted.
+Yes, If one of your personally owned devices is lost or stolen, the information on this device cannot be accessed if it is encrypted.
 If you pay bills or shop online, or store usernames and passwords on these devices, this information can assist a thief to access these accounts and potentially steal your identity.
 In order for a thief to use a stolen laptop which is encrypted, they must remove and throw away the disk drive and install a new drive and install new software.

 Encryption is a best practice to protect your personal information!